Carson Cistulli: Sabermetrics

 Cistulli has written that his interest in sabermetrics is to explore "that place where quantitative analysis and aesthetics meet" in practicing what he calls the art of sabermetrical research.
 Within sabermetrics he is the creator of NERD, SCOUT and historical GBz%.
 Cistulli has influenced many contemporary sports thinkers including Rob Neyer who, asked about the value of Cistulli's work within the sabermetric community, responded "there's value in just about everything that Cistulli does.
 He's got an original mind and we'll ignore him at our peril."

 Radio hosting

 Cistulli was previously the host of "Goal: The Soccer Show" (103.3 FM Northampton, MA) and "The Shuttlecoque Sporting Hour" (1450 AM Portland, OR.)
 He was formerly the host of FanGraphs Audio.

 Blue Jays

-On November 16, 2018, Cistulli announced that he had been hired by the Toronto Blue Jays of Major League Baseball, and left Fangraphs to work for the team.
+On November 16, 2018, Cistulli announced that he had been hired by the Toronto Blue Jays.
+He left Fangraphs to work for the team.

-It has been reported that he is working alongside Jon Lalonde, Nick Manno and Brent Urcheck to "curate running rankings of the players in each organization."
+It was reported in 2019 that he worked alongside Jon Lalonde, Nick Manno, and Brent Urcheck to "curate running rankings of the players in each organization."
+Cistulli's title as of the end of 2024 was Assistant Director, Player Personnel in the Blue Jays' pro scouting department.